Research Policy and Priorities

 Scientists and physicians at medical schools and teaching hospitals pioneer discoveries and innovations, bringing them from the laboratory bench to the patient bedside.
 The advances that come from this research, much of which is supported in part by federal agencies, lead to new cures, preventive interventions, diagnostics, and treatments for disease that improve the lives of millions of patients.

-As the leading voice and advocate for America’s medical schools and teaching hospitals, the AAMC works to prepare a diverse medical research workforce and champions an environment in which medical discovery can flourish.
+As the leading voice and advocate for America’s medical schools and teaching hospitals, the AAMC guides its member medical schools and teaching hospitals to prepare a diverse medical research workforce and to champion an environment in which medical discovery can flourish.

 From foundational science to clinical applications, a strong commitment to discovery benefits people everywhere, and federal policies that promote a thriving national research agenda are key to this goal.